nexssp/cache/README.md

 cache.writeJSON('mycache.json', { a: 1, b: 2, c3: 3 })

-// check if cache is not older then 1day) let cacheContent if ((cacheContent = cache.exists(cacheTestFile, '1d', true))) {
+// check if cache is not older then 1day)
+// true means that it will return the cache content with the exists method, otherwise true/false let cacheContent if ((cacheContent = cache.exists(cacheTestFile, '1d', true))) {
   // ok we use cache content: cacheContent